Bello in Newport Beach Offers Authentic Italian Cuisine in Orange County

 Bello in Newport Beach recently opened taking over the Pita Jungle in The Bluffs shopping center.
-Owner and chef Sando Nardone prides his new restaurant with introducing true Italian cuisine to his dinners.
+Owner and chef Sando Nardone prides his new restaurant with introducing authentic Italian cuisine in Orange County.
 Bello puts a focus on simplistic dishes with fresh ingredients.
 The decor is modern and moody with statement walls featuring classic Italian murals.
 The unique setting draws you in for an evening of incredible dining.

 Caffe Borghetti Amaro, and Milk Foam tastes of espresso but doesn’t contain any coffee.